hobe/angular2mvc5/README.md

  <TypeScriptCompileBlocked>true</TypeScriptCompileBlocked>
 ```

-If you chose gulp to compile your .ts files, then you also have to add the "compile-ts" task as after-build binding in the task runner explorer:
+If you choose gulp to compile your .ts files, then you also have to add the "compile-ts" task as after-build binding in the task runner explorer:
 ```
 /// <binding AfterBuild='libs, compile-ts' Clean='clean' />
 ```